YIP interns

 The UChicago Youth Internship Program is looking for motivated, hardworking youth who:

-- Are at least 16 years old by the start of the program (Monday, June 23, 2025) and authorized to work in the United States
+• Are at least 16 years old by the start date of the program and authorized to work in the United States

-- Attend or recently graduated from a Chicago public high school, including charter schools
+• Attend a Chicago public high school, including charter schools

 Priority given to those who live in or attend a high school in communities adjacent to the University, including Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.